eecs110/spring2019/docs/syllabus.md

 This course is an introduction to computer programming using Python, and assumes no prior programming knowledge.
 The intent of the course is twofold.
 First, we want to give you a sense of the kinds of problem-solving and creative pursuits that programming can support.
 Programming can be many different things — a representational medium, a tool for thinking about problems, a way of amplifying and/or communicating ideas, a means of performing complex calculations over massive datasets, and so forth.
 Most people who write computer programs are not computer scientists, but rather people who occupy a range of professions (journalists, geographers, sociologists, scientists, artists, musicians, entrepreneurs, researchers, etc.), and who use various programming languages to accomplish diverse and specialized goals.
 Moreover, as data and computing increasingly mediate modern life, knowing a bit about the mechanisms (and risks!) that underlie these systems is a valuable modern literacy that is likely to serve you well.
 {: .prose}

 A second goal of the course is to introduce you to the fundamental constructs of computer programming, and some skills and strategies for helping you apply these low-level constructs in creative and useful ways.
 Towards this end, there will be quite a few drills and practice problems to get you familiar with ‘the basics.’
 You need to dedicate enough time to practicing the basics: the fun, creative parts of programming are only possible when you understand the building blocks; and understanding comes from an active, consistent, and iterative engagement with new ideas.
-Taking this course means committing — for 10 weeks — to attending lectures and labs, turning in assignments / projects, doing (lots of) practice problems, and most importantly, persevering when things get difficult and asking questions.
+Taking this course means committing — for 10 weeks — to attending lectures and office hours, turning in assignments / projects, doing (lots of) practice problems, and most importantly, persevering when things get difficult and asking questions.
 We have an excellent staff of teaching assistants and peer mentors who are here just for you and your questions and ideas.
 With your consistent and active participation in your own learning, we can guide you through the material so that you can become a proficient programmer.
 Welcome to the course!
 {: .prose}

 ## Course Staff